 - $79 in taxes/carrier-imposed fees

 - $12 for travel insurance

 That equals a total of $296 per person.
 I opted for what Frontier Airlines calls their Perks bundle which cost about $40 extra, but included 1 checked bag, 1 carry-on, guaranteed seat selection and priority boarding.
 The total cost of airfare still beat the price of the major airline carriers as well as our go-to option of the major metropolitan hubs.
 So we still won the budget game in the end, but learned a new lesson that the sticker price has more lurking in shadows.

-Make Sure the Fees are Worth It
+Make Sure the Discount Airline Fee are Worth It

 When considering a discount travel provider for your next family trip, do the following:

 - Research what other major carriers like Delta, American and United are offering for the same route.
 Use the resulting price ranges to set your budget.

 - Find the lowest fare on the discount carrier and start adding up the fees.